aws-amplify/amplify-swift/AmplifyPlugins/API/Tests/APIHostApp/AWSAPIPluginRESTUserPoolTests/README.md

 ?
 Provide the AWS Lambda function name: `restwithuserpoolinte22de6072` ?
 Choose the runtime that you want to use: `NodeJS`
 ?
 Choose the function template that you want to use: `Serverless express function (Integration with Amazon API Gateway)` ?
-Do you want to access other resources created in this project from your Lambda function? `No` ?
+Do you want to configure advanced settings? (y/N) 'Yes' ?
+Do you want to access other resources in this project from your La mbda function? `No`
+?
 Do you want to invoke this function on a recurring schedule? `No` ?
-Do you want to configure Lambda layers for this function? `No` ?
+Do you want to enable Lambda layers for this function? `No` ?
+Do you want to configure environment variables for this function? `No` ?
+Do you want to configure secret values this function can access? `No` ?
 Do you want to edit the local lambda function now? `No` Succesfully added the Lambda function locally
 ?
 Restrict API access `No`